DeveloperWeek 2016 Retrospective

 Ben Haith Agile, Articles, Project Management, Tutorial 5 Comments

-Attention: The following article was published over 13 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Part one of a three-part blog series.
+Attention: This article was published over 14 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Part one of a three-part blog series.
 “The major problems of our work are not so much technological as sociological in nature.”
-[1] The above quote is a timeless summation that technology …
+[1] The …